 Common risk factors of osteoarthritis include; increasing age, obesity, previous injury, joint overuse, weak muscles, and genetics.

 There is no proven treatment for OA, most often the way to help alleviate OA is by physical measures, drug therapy, and surgery.
-At Nanoknee, our knee specialists have years of education and experience and provide some of the best treatments to help alleviate pain in Osteoarthritis Los Angeles, San Luis Obispo, and Bakersfield have to offer.
+At Nanoknee, our knee specialists have years of education and experience and provide some of the best treatments to help alleviate pain in Osteoarthritis Los Angeles has to offer.

 Osteoarthritis was once believed to be just “wear and tear” on the joint as a natural part of aging.
 The condition is now viewed as a disease that attacks to the joints in the body.
 Several issues can contribute to the development of osteoarthritis in the knee joints, including:

 Some genetic factors come into play, and it is believed that some people have a defect in the genetic code that directs collagen production in the body.
 Other patients may have inherited a minor flaw in how the knee joints fit together that lead to faster wearing of the cartilage.

 When a person carries excess weight, it naturally places more stress on the weight-bearing joint at the knee.
 This causes the cushioning cartilage to wear away more quickly.
 It is believed by some researchers that the presence of excess fat in the body leads to the production of inflammatory chemicals that may damage the joint.

 Some people have performed repetitive motions at work, in athletic pursuits, running, or other activity that eventually affects the function of the knee joint.
 Types of jobs that involve a great deal of time standing, lifting, or other similar activity can wear away the joint more rapidly.
 Injuries to joints such as damage from a fall, car accident, or other event can lead to a fracture which eventually leads to developing osteoarthritis.